 - Show personality through context

 - You can show both personality and versatility by including context in your experience points!
-Keep it brief, but provide little tidbits like customer follow-ups and reservation fulfillment to enrich your personal history.
+Keep it brief, but provide little tidbits like customer follow-ups and reservation fulfillment to enrich your personal history as a data entry specialist.

 Anything over one page, and your resume is more likely to be tucked off to the side than read!
 Recruiters only spend a few seconds on average during their initial round of skimming a resume, so you need to get to the point quickly.

-Don’t worry: Even customer service jobs or inventory and stocking roles make use of some skills that you also apply to data entry.
+Don’t worry: Even customer service jobs or inventory and stocking roles utilize some skills that you also apply to data entry.
 You can spin just about any prior job role to your advantage if you spotlight overlapping skills.
 If you feel like a job doesn’t look relevant, make it so!

 Not all metrics are created equal!
 Numbers of random things like fulfilled orders or headcounts are most impressive when paired with some kind of end-result data: Think an increase to a 5-star rating or a decreased error percentage.